Modern Treasury and Paxos Make It Easier for Businesses to Move Money with Stablecoins.Learn more →

 Start by mapping which balances your wallet needs today.
 Then, build your schema so that adding new balance types later won’t require a rewrite.
 The challenge is to make sure your underlying ledger can scale across balance definitions without sacrificing reliability.
 We’ve done it, so we can help.
 Read our full documentation or reach out to us.

-Lucas Rocha currently is the PM on the Ledgers product, driving strategy for the company’s database for money movement.
+Lucas Rocha is the PM on the Ledgers product, driving strategy for the company’s database for money movement.
 Before Modern Treasury, Lucas worked in VC at JetBlue Technology Ventures and Unshackled Ventures.
 He earned his MBA from Harvard Business School and his bachelor’s degree from Northeastern University.